 We work long hours, run our kids around, fill our schedules to the max, eat processed, toxic food, live in a toxic environment, and watch our screens.
 We have relationship issues, financial issues, divorce, death in the family, taking care of children or a sick family member.

 We don’t have a pause button.

-It’s a gradual slow process that happens over years.
-We chalk it up to ‘growing old’.
-It may start with a few pounds of weight gain every passing year or digestive systems issues, or hormonal problems and each coming year we may present with a new symptom that we chalk up to ‘getting old’, until one day we are diagnosed with a disease.
+This breakdown is a gradual slow process that happens over years.
+It may start with a few pounds of weight gain each passing year or digestive systems issues, feeling a little more tired than the year before, or hormonal problems.
+Each coming year we may present with a new symptom that we chalk up to ‘getting old’, until one day we are diagnosed with a disease.

 Mindfulness practices allow us to observe our lifestyle choices and thought patterns and make modifications.

 When your thoughts are no longer triggering your body’s stress response, the body is allowed to heal and regenerate and will therefore have more resources for life stressors that are sure to come.
 These practices balance and strengthen our nervous system, digestive system, glandular system, and the immune system in a positively glorious ways.

 Every cell in your body will sing and you will thrive.
 If you don’t believe me, just try it.

 Being mindful means observing and modifying.

 By observing my thoughts I realize that they are not me and that ‘I” the conscious observer have the power to choose my response to my experience.

 Only a clear mind, free of tension and dullness has the power to do this.